terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ### Decoding

-In order to solve the task we would like to decode at least the last character of the message.
-As mentioned already, we don't need to reverse anything except function `enocde(msg, key)`.
+In order to solve the task, we would like to decode at least the last character of the message.
+As mentioned already, we don't need to reverse anything except function `encode(msg, key)`.
 Let's have a closer look at it with replacing some unused parts.

 ```js
 function encode(msg, key) {